 Wired network traffic within each segment is unrestricted.
 This means you can make pretty much any type of connection from one device to another, even from one room to another – as long as both devices are plugged into network wall jacks on the same segment.

-By default, SSH and RDP (Microsoft Remote Desktop) connections are allowed to ECE/ECE-RES computers and devices from anywhere on campus.
-Any other type of connection requires ECE Computing to create a firewall rule addition before any external connection can be successful.
+By default, SSH and RDP (Microsoft Remote Desktop) connections are allowed to computers and devices on either segment from anywhere on campus.
+Any other type of connection requires we create a firewall rule addition before any external connection can be successful.

 Information we need before opening a firewall hole

 If you are requesting the creation of an opening in the department’s firewall, please email all of the following information to help@ece.uw.edu.
-Note that adding a firewall rule requires we assign your device a fixed IP address (see below for more info)
+Note that adding a firewall rule requires we assign your device a fixed IP address (see How to Request a Static / Fixed IP Address for more info).

 • We will need to know what network ports need to be opened (e.g. TCP 443, UDP 7000)